WISDEM/ORBIT/docs/source/doc_ProjectManager.rst

 calculated using the default multipliers and parameters from Stehly et al. (2024).
 Users can specify any of the :py:attr:`soft_capex_factors` below if they prefer to override the default values.
-Additionally, users can assign $/kW values for any calculated :math:`_capex` parameters for simplicity.
+Additionally, users can assign $/kW values for any calculated Soft CapEx component, ending with :math:`\_capex`, for simplicity.
 The soft CapEx component's definitions and their calculations are provided below.

 Construction Insurance
 ~~~~~~~~~~~~~~~~~~~~~~